Pluralia/ghc-proposals/proposals/local-warning-pragmas.rst

  - declaration
  - types

-This pragmas use `meaning-preserving parsing rules <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0046-scc-parsing.rst>`_ for expressions and types.
+These pragmas use `meaning-preserving parsing rules <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0046-scc-parsing.rst>`_ for expressions and types.
 As for declarations - they apply to the following declaration.

 Local work makes sense not for every warning.
 In case of misuse compiler gives some error.

+Here some warnings which proposed to add in **blacklist**:
+ - `-Wtabs`

 Costs and Drawbacks
 -------------------